 There has been significant briefing on issues related to these Madoff Trustee actions, and the U.S. District Court for the Southern District of New York previously entered several rulings on legal issues presented in motions briefed in common by various defendants against which the Madoff Trustee has asserted these "clawback" type claims.
-In particular, on July 7, 2014, the District Court issued an opinion on extraterritorially (the "Extraterritoriality Order") and, among other things, held that Bankruptcy Code section 550(a) "does not apply extraterritorially to allow for the recovery of subsequent transfers received abroad by a foreign transfere from a foreign transferor."
+In particular, on July 7, 2014, the District Court issued an opinion on extraterritorially (the "Extraterritoriality Order") and, among other things, held that Bankruptcy Code section 550(a) "does not apply extraterritorially to allow for the recovery of subsequent transfers received abroad by a foreign transferee from a foreign transferor."
 The District Court remanded the cases to the Bankruptcy Court for further briefing on the Extraterritoriality Order.
 Litigation has been ongoing regarding the Extraterritoriality Order, and, on November 22, 2016, the Bankruptcy Court issued a Memorandum Decision Regarding Claims to Recover Foreign Subsequent Transfers (the "Memorandum Decision"), which Memorandum Decision addresses the Extraterritoriality Order.
 In this Memorandum Decision, the Bankruptcy Court provided that the recovery of certain subsequent foreign transfers under section 550 of the Bankruptcy Code arising from the avoidance of certain transfers made by BLMIS is barred under the doctrine of comity and/or extraterritoriality, and dismissed the claims brought by the Madoff Trustee against a number of parties, including ASB.
 The Bankruptcy Court directed the parties to the Memorandum Decision, which includes ASB, to confer with the Madoff Trustee for the purpose of submitting orders consistent with the Memorandum Opinion (the "Dismissal Order").
-The Dismissal Order was entered by the Bankruptcy Court on March 3, 2017, which Dismissal Order (which Appeal also seeks to appeal the Extraterritoriality Court, seeking to appeal the Gismissal ASB (and other similarly situated foreign transferee defendants) directly to the United States Court of Appeals for the Second Circuit is sap
+The Dismissal Order was entered by the Bankruptcy Court on March 3, 2017, which Dismissal Order dismissed the Madoff Complaint against ASB.
+On March 16, 2017, the Madoff Trustee filed an appeal (the "Appeal") of the Memorandum Decision and Dismissal Order (which Appeal also seeks to appeal the Extraterritoriality Order) in the Bankruptcy Court, seeking to appeal the dismissal of claims against ASB (and other similarly situated foreign transferee defendants) directly to the United States Court of Appeals for the Second Circuit (the "Second Circuit").
+On or around September 27, 2017, the Second Circuit granted permission for direct appeal.
+Briefing of the appeal before the Second Circuit is still at the early stages.
+The Madoff Trustee filed its appellant brief on January 10, 2018, and defendants-appellees (which includes ASB) had until April 18, 2018 to file their brief.